 On September 10, 2019, the U.S. District Court for the District of Puerto Rico unsealed an indictment that charged the former president of Cobra Acquisitions LLC with conspiracy, wire fraud, false statements and disaster fraud.
 Two other individuals were also charged in the indictment.
 The indictment is focused on the interactions between a former FEMA official and the former president of Cobra.
 Neither the Company nor any of its subsidiaries were charged in the indictment.
 On May 18, 2022, the former FEMA official and the former president of Cobra each pled guilty to one-count information charging gratuities related to a project that Cobra never bid upon and was never awarded or received any monies for.
 On December 13, 2022, the Court sentenced the former Cobra president to custody of the Bureau of Prisons for six months and one day, a term of supervised release of six months and one day and a fine of \$25,000.
+The Court sentenced the FEMA official to custody of the Bureau of Prisons for six months and one day, a term of supervised release of six months and a fine of \$15,000.
 The Court also dismissed the indictment against the two defendants.
 The Company does not expect any additional activity in the criminal proceeding.
 Given the uncertainty inherent in criminal litigation, however, it is not possible at this time to determine the potential impacts that the sentencings could have on the Company.
 PREPA has stated in Court filings that it may contend the alleged criminal activity affects Cobra's entitlement to payment under its contracts with PREPA.
 It is unclear what PREPA's position will be going forward.
 Subsequent to the indictment, Cobra received a civil investigative demand ("CID") from the United States Department of Justice ("DOJ"), which requests certain documents and answers to specific interrogatories relevant to an ongoing investigation it is conducting.
 The aforementioned DOJ investigation is in connection with the issues raised in the criminal matter.
-Cobra is cooperating with the DOJ and is not able to predict the outcome of this investigation or if it will have a material impact on Cobra's or the Company's business, financial condition, results of operations or
+Cobra is operating with the DOJ and is not able to predict the outcome of this investigation or if it will have a material impact on Cobra's or the Company's business, financial condition, results of operations or cash flows.
+With regard to the SEC investigation disclosed in previous filings, on July 6, 2022, the SEC sent a letter saying that it had concluded its investigation as to the Company and that based on information the SEC has as of this date, it does not intend to recommend an enforcement action against the Company.